raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

 para cambiar = for a change
     ?
 Fui al concierto para cambiar : `I went to the concert for a change`

+para probar lo que vales = to prove your worth